πŸͺŸ Windows NativeΒΆ

 • PATH is prepended with the layout-specific directories above; the existing PATH is appended so system tools still work.

-• PYTHONPATH begins with <root> so server.py can import its own modules.
+• PYTHONPATH begins with <root> so the build worker spawned by ppf-cts-server.exe can import _ppf_cts_py and other Python modules.

 • CUDA_PATH is added on the dev layout only.